ad709kr/Health-insurance-cross-sell-prediction/README.md

 Vintage : Number of Days, Customer has been associated with the company

 Response : 1 - Customer is interested, 0 - Customer is not interested
+## Approach
+In this project, these are the steps that we followed: step 1 - Data loading step 2 - Data cleaning and data wrangling step 3 - Exploratory data analysis (univariate, Bivariate and multivariate analysis) step 4 -  Performed one hot encoding, Response coding for categorical feature and Normalization, Standardization for numerical data. step 5 - Model training with hyperparameter tuning. step 6 - Saving the model using joblib
 ### conclusion
 For determining the cross sell Prediction we started with the exploratory data analysis , data transformation, and then model training.
 The following conclusion were made from this project is: